- Download our Moving to Argentina Guide (PDF)

-Argentina's economy hasn't always been the most stable historically, yet it is still one of the largest economies in South America.
+Argentina's economy hasn't been the most stable historically, yet it is still one of the largest economies in South America.
 Its primary industries are in services and manufacturing, agriculture, information and communication technology (ICT) and tourism.

-Appearance is important to Argentinians.
-It is therefore important to look stylish and presentable.
+Appearance is important in the Argentine business world.
+It is therefore essential to look stylish and presentable.
 Argentinian dress code varies depending on the type of business meeting and industry.
 Business attire is usually formal and conservative.
-Men should wear dark business suits and women should wear suits or reserved dresses.
+Men should wear dark business suits with ties and women should wear business suits or dresses.

 A simple handshake with eye contact is the preferred business greeting in Argentina.
 The oldest or most senior associate should be greeted first.
-Keep in mind that Argentines usually keep close physical contact when speaking to someone.
+Keep in mind that Argentines typically keep close physical contact when speaking to someone.

 Women have equal rights in Argentina, but there are generally more men in senior roles than women.
 The machismo culture also impacts the way women are treated in business.
 It is common for women to be subjected to supposedly harmless everyday sexism in the workplace; men in Argentina are known to deliver lewd comments.
-In many corporate cultures, efforts are being made to wipe out this behaviour, but it still happens.
-This is a real challenge for women in business.
+In many corporate cultures, efforts are being made to wipe out this behaviour, but it still happens occasionally.

 Business culture in Argentina